Updated: Aug 20

 However, our brains have not yet evolved to handle those decisions naturally.

 Our culture considers helping someone to decide as possibly crossing the line.
-Regulations may seek to shield our decisions from "undue influence." [viii] A seemingly prudent but decision-insensitive attitude is: “Hey, here is all the information I have available, but it is up to you to decide.
+Regulations may seek to shield our decisions from "undue influence." [ix] A seemingly prudent but decision-insensitive attitude is: “Hey, here is all the information I have available, but it is up to you to decide.
 Let me know what you think!”
 The problem is our brains have not yet evolved to determine the best “what you think” answer.
 This is especially true with unpracticed, infrequent decisions.
 In today's data-abundant world, potential undue influence impact has a way of getting conflated with free-will-enhancing decision assistance.
 They are very different.
 Decision process assistance occurs without undue influence upon the decision.
 The undue influence doctrine may have been appropriate in the earlier "censorship by data scarcity" time.
 However, in our current "censorship by data abundance" time, this legal doctrine may hurt the people it is intended to protect.
 As a result, free-will country culture and legal doctrines intensify the decision-making crisis.

 Take, for example, the highly sensitive matter of the January 6, 2021, storming of the U.S. Capitol.
 This attack resulted in the death of Americans at American hands.
-As stated in the U.S. congressional committee investigation report: [ix]
+As stated in the U.S. congressional committee investigation report: [x]

 “The Committee’s investigation has identified many individuals involved in January 6th who were provoked to act by false information about the 2020 election repeatedly reinforced by legacy and social media.”